acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

   that includes the prerequisites of the solution deployment process
 * a templated deployment shell script (deploy.sh) that executes the deployment when invoked by the user on the k8s master
-* a new Acumos platform component, the "k8s-client", that collects solution artifacts, creates a k8s template for the solution, and prepares a downloadable solution package as "solution.zip"
+* a new Acumos platform component, the "kubernetes-client", that collects solution artifacts, creates a k8s template for the solution, and prepares a downloadable solution package as "solution.zip"
+* a new Acumos platform component, the "docker-proxy", which is installed as part of automated all-in-one (AIO) or manual installations, as described below

 private-k8s-deployment depends upon these related features to be delivered in the Athena release: